The Top 3 Credit Myths That Won’t Go Away

 The Top 3 Credit Myths That Won't Go Away

-Top 3 Credit Myths - PinterestMyths about credit, unfortunately, are extremely common, even among people who purport to repair credit.
+Top 3 Credit Myths - PinterestMyths about credit are extremely common, even among people who purport to repair credit.
 We’ve previously compiled a list of common credit myths, which you can find in our Knowledge Center.

-In this post, we’re going to focus on the top three credit myths that just won’t seem to go away, according to credit expert John Ulzheimer in a Credit Countdown video on the topic.
-Check out the video version at the end of this post.
+In this post, we’re going to focus on the top three credit myths that just won’t seem to go away, according to credit expert John Ulzheimer.
+Check out the Credit Countdown video on this topic at the end of this post.

 Myth 1: Your revolving utilization ratio is worth 30% of your credit score.

-While the general category of how much debt you owe does contribute 30% of your FICO score, the specific metrics regarding revolving utilization are just part of that category, not the whole thing.
+While the general category of how much debt you owe does constitute 30% of your FICO scores, the specific metrics regarding revolving utilization are just part of that category, not the whole thing.
 There are several other metrics included in this category, which FICO lists on their website.
 These include:

 • The total amount you owe on all of your credit accounts.